jvineis/functional_gene_db/README.md

 ## Update - I have found there are some questionable sequences containing Ns.
 I used mu-remove-seqs-with_Ns.py to remove these sequences from the database.
 I'm continuing to work toward refinement and improvement of these databases.

+## Here are some improvements to nrfA that I have made.

+### Build a tree to expole the possibility of non-nrfA sequences.
+1.Fix the amino acid sequence headers to make anvio and FastTree happy

+    python ~/scripts/fix_fasta_headers.py nrfA_ncbi_parks.faa nrfA_ncbi_parks.fix.faa

+2.Dereplicate the sequences

+    vsearch --derep_fulllength nrfA_ncbi_parks.fix.faa --output nrfA_ncbi_parks.fix-derep.faa

+3.Add a octaheme nitrite ruductase from Thioalialivibrio nitratireducens from [here](https://www.ncbi.nlm.nih.gov/protein/2OT4_B?report=fasta) to the fasta file.
+This is based on recommendation by Walsh et.al.

+4.Run famsa to align the dereplicated sequences

+    famsa nrfA_ncbi_parks.fix-derep.faa nrfA_ncbi_parks.fix-derep-famsa.faa

+5.Run FastTree on the alignment

+    FastTree nrfA_ncbi_parks.fix-derep-famsa.faa > nrfA_ncbi_parks.fix-derep-famsa.tre

+6.We want to add some additional layers that will help when visualizing this beast with Anvio.
+Lets start with the size of the fragment and the number of sequences represented in the dereplicated data.
+This information can be produced from headers that look like this. ">GCA_001278275|source_start:1367327|stop:1368764;size=116;" using a script called gen-add-layers-size-len.py like below.
+This will produce a "nrfA_ncbi_derep-fix.faa" with a headers that looks like this ">GCA_001278275_1367327_1368764" and a file called "additional_layers.txt".

+     python gen-add-layers-size-len.py nrfA_ncbi_parks-derep.faa nrfA_ncbi_parks-derep-fix.faa

 # Build a Phyloseq Object using the output nodes from MED and vsearch taxonomic assignment